WorldHealthOrganization/ddcc-trusted-party-reference-implementation/README.md

 When the cluster is up and running, it must be ensured that security relevant things are not accessible for unauthorized persons from outside.
 Each endpoint which must be exposed to public, should be evaluated carefully for the security needs.
 For instance all certificate generation endpoints or management endpoints of the system, should be protected either by client certificates or other appropiate protection mechanisms.
 How to grant people/issuers the rights to use this endpoints depends on the local regulations, processes and health care structures.
 Whatever issuing process is used, the usage of those endpoints should be monitored and audited to detect fraud and misuse early.

-Within the cluster, the most important point is to protect the private key material for signing certificate (also from internals).
+Within the cluster, the most important point is to protect the private key material for signing certificates (internal employees included).
 The amount of people with access to the siging infrastructure must be limited.
 It's recommended to split the signing/key material components out in a seperate environments to realize an organizational split.
 For instance in different accounts, different data centers or similiar.
 Need to know principles should also be respected for internal technical details or structures.

 If possible, all components used in the cluster should be seperated in different namespaces with additional security hardening in MicroVMs(e.g. [Kata](https://katacontainers.io)), Special Container Hardening (e.g. [Scone](https://scontain.com/index.html?lang=en)) or similiar.
 Not each of that techniques may be compatible with your local environment, because some of them require maybe special hardware as TPM modules or Intel SGX.